-A guide to LGBTQ Pride in 2020
+A guide to LGBTQ Pride

 In the US, June is officially Pride Month, but Pride celebrations are normally happening throughout the year in different parts of the world.